Manual installation tutorial

 We recommend that you save it all on Git.

-You need to modify your secrets (see
+Modify your secrets (see

 config/database.yml).
 For this you can use figaro, dotenv or rbenv-vars.
 You should always be careful of not uploading your plain secrets on git or your version control system.
 You can also upload the encrypted secrets, using the sekrets gem or if you’re on Ruby on Rails greater than 5.1 you can do it natively.